“It’s Accrual World”

 Most small businesses attempting to keep accrual basis books do not take this to the fullest extent of what is required under GAAP (Generally Accepted Accounting Principals).
 The post invoices to recognize income and track their receivables, and they post bills to record expenses and track payables.
 But they don’t accrue (eg) Payroll expenses at the end of each month, which is necessary under GAAP unless the pay period ends exactly on the last day of the month.

-The trick to this is to spell out the obligations and any applicable timeline as explicitly as possible in your Contract.
+The trick to this is to spell out the obligations and any applicable timeline as explicitly as possible in your ContractComing Soon to a Browser Near You!.

 Expense Accruals